ohsnyt/ha-grist/README.md

 - **Custom Sensors:**
   Exposes calculated values and statistics as Home Assistant sensor entities so you can display key information on your dashboards.
 - **Configurable Options:**
-  All key options (modes, off-peak start and stophours, SoC targets, forecast update hour, history days, minimum SoC) are configurable via the UI.
+  All key options (modes, off-peak start and stop hours, SoC targets, forecast update hour, history days, minimum SoC) are configurable via the normal Home Assistant configuration process.
 - **Extensible Forecast Support:**
-  Supports multiple forecast providers:[Solcast]([https://solcast.com](https://github.com/BJReplay/ha-solcast-solar), [Forecast.solar](https://forecast.solar/),and [Meteo](https://github.com/rany2/ha-open-meteo-solar-forecast).
+  Supports multiple forecast providers: [Solcast](https://github.com/BJReplay/ha-solcast-solar), [Forecast.solar](https://forecast.solar/),and [Meteo](https://github.com/rany2/ha-open-meteo-solar-forecast).
+(Solcast and Meteo require installing custom integrations using HACS.)
 - **Multiple modes:**
-  Supports the following modes: *Automatic*, *Manual*, *Testing*, and *Off*. *Automatic* mode manages grid boost daily. *Manual* mode allows you to set a specific boost amount, which could be helpful for days when you know your usage will signficantly differ from your normal patterns of use (or when you know your panels will be covered with snow and produce little power even though the forecast expects sun). *Testing* mode allows you to watch what the system will do, but will not actually change the Time of Use settings of your inverter. *Off* operates in the same ways as *testing* - it is just for peace of mind so you realize it will not affect your inverter.
+  Supports the following modes: *Automatic*, *Manual*, *Testing*, and *Off*. *Automatic* mode manages grid boost daily. *Manual* mode allows you to set a specific boost amount, which could be helpful for days when you know your usage will signficantly differ from your normal patterns of use (or when you know your panels will be covered with snow and produce little power even though the forecast expects sun). *Testing* mode allows you to watch what the system will do, but will not actually change the Time of Use settings of your inverter. *Off* operates similar to *testing*, but also will turn off the time of use setting on your inverter.
 - **Low overhead:**
   The system is designed to minimize the use of system resources.

 ## How It Works

-Basically the system monitors PV forecasts, and compares forecasts to actual PV performance and actual loads to calculate the optimal state of charge that the battery should have starting at 6:00am.
+Basically the system monitors PV forecasts, and compares forecasts to actual PV performance and actual loads in order to calculate the optimal state of charge that the battery should have to carry you through the day with minimal grid use during the higher grid rates.

 Sol-Ark (Deye) inverters allow you to set six Time of Use slots where your battery will charge from the grid if the state of charge drops below the set value for that time slot.
 This integration sets the starting time of the first time slot (defaults to midnight) and sets the inverter state of charge setting for that period based on either the calculated (*automatic*) value, or the value you set for the *manual* mode.
-The start of the second slot marks the end of the off-peak charging time, and it defaults to 6am.
+The grid boost will stop at the start of the second slot.
+This defaults to 6am.

 Solar Assistant, a Raspberry Pi based tool to monitory your solar system, provides both the data to this integration as well as a means to control the inverter settings.
 (Earlier verions of this integration used data from the deye (and later solark) cloud servers, however that proved signficantly less reliable.)